garrandall/popular-music-data/tracks/be-here-raphael-saadiq-d-angelo.md

 Girl, you know you drive me crazy
 (You should be here)
 You should really be here with me, babe
-(Ooh ooh, ooh, girl, I wish you were here)
+(Oh oh oohgirl, I wish you were here)
 I just wanna drive you crazy